Taixi-CHEN/CADM/README.md

 Pre-need: A set of functions to analyze the attribute order table.

-CADM: The whole CADM distance metric with K-modes algorithm
+CADM: The whole CADM distance metric with K-modes algorithm.

-NMI, CA, ARI: Three functions for three indicators to evaluate the cluster
+NMI, CA, ARI: Three functions for three indicators to evaluate the cluster results.

 ## How to execute the experiment are introduced below:
 1. Import the dataset and its labels in the example running cell.